apache/pulsar-helm-chart/README.md

     helm mapkubeapis --namespace pulsar pulsar
     ```

-This workaround addresses the issue by mapping Kubernetes APIs and should allow for a successful Helm upgrade.
+This workaround addresses the issue by updating in-place Helm release metadata that contains deprecated or removed Kubernetes APIs to a new instance with supported Kubernetes APIs and should allow for a successful Helm upgrade.

 ## Uninstall